-The above instructions for communications with the directors are also posted on our website at www.rollins.com under the "Investor Relations - Corporate Governance" section.
+The above instructions for communications with the directors are also posted on our website at www.rollins.com under the "Investor Relations - Governance - Overview" section.
 All communications received from interested parties are forwarded to the Board.
-Any communication addressed solely to the Lead Independent Director or the non-management directors will be forwarded directly to the appropriate addressee(s).
+Any communication addressed solely to the Lead Independent Director or the non-management or independent directors will be forwarded directly to the appropriate addressee(s).